bareos/bareos/manuals/en/developers/regression.md

 The above will then copy the source code within the regression tree (in directory regress/build), configure it, and build it.
 There should be no errors.
 If there are, please correct them before continuing.
-From this point on, as long as you don’t change the Bacula source code, you should not need to repeat any of the above steps.
+From this point on, as long as you don’t change the Bareos source code, you should not need to repeat any of the above steps.
 If you pull down a new version of the source code, simply run <span>**make setup**</span>
 again.

-Once Bacula is built, you can run the basic disk only non-root regression test by entering:
+Once Bareos is built, you can run the basic disk only non-root regression test by entering:

     make test